Help! How Do I AFFORDABLY Supply My Classroom Makerspace?!

 “My township is putting lots of energy into STEM now and will have a Maker Space in every building.
 I’m looking forward to that.
 Since I don’t teach science or social studies, I’m going to work hard to collaborate with my partner teacher this year to do some interdisciplinary STEM/PBL stuff.
 Any recommendations on where to get materials (beyond reusable items) without breaking the bank?”

 I first clarified that she was asking about materials like consumables like glue, tape, cardboard, pipe cleaners, various rubber bands and stuff like that.
 She wasn’t asking about hardware like hammers, microbits, glue guns, 3d printers, soldering guns, etc. So that’s what this post is about: the consumables.
 If you want my opinion on the hardware side, please let me know as it’s a very different situation.

-Here are a few ideas.
+Here are a few ideas for supplying your makerspace without breaking the bank.
 If you have more ideas, please do share them here.
 I’m sure the teacher will see this post and we can all use all the help we can get.

 1) Go to Amazon and put a Wish List together.
 You can create several Wish lists and share them out.
 You can also make lists that are compiled, but private, so you can open them when you want.
 Here’s a screenshot of my Amazon Wish lists.
 You can see all my different lists over on the left.
 Then you just send those out to families, community volunteer locations, churches, businesses, etc. They can order it and have it sent directly to you.